 I posted this challenge on Facebook and received an enormously positive response.
 As I posted pictures of my shopping cart with loose fruits and vegetables instead of wrapped in plastic and cheeses wrapped in waxed paper, friends wrote in saying they had begun to think more carefully about which items they purchased.
 For example, if they had a choice between two granola bars and one of them had plastic wrapping while the other had paper compostable paper, they chose the latter.

 I am not a perfect environmentalist.
 I still drive a non-hybrid car.
 I have a box of gallon ziplocks in my drawer that I will cherish and use as infrequently as possible since they will need to last the rest of my life now that I have made this commitment.

 But I am trying.
 I am shifting.
 I have decided it is time to walk my talk.
 To be the change I want to see.

 Thus, the seed was planted.

-As a mother, localvore “foodie,” gardener, composter, tree and mountain-climber, kayaker, SCUBA-diver, world traveler, food co-op co-founder, lawyer, 10-year Spenard resident, consumer, and a passionate "zero-waste" proponent, Jess saw the need and potential for a local-focused, community oriented, minimal-waste (yuck, plastics!) neighborhood grocery.
+As a mother, localvore “foodie,” gardener, composter, tree and mountain-climber, kayaker, SCUBA-diver, world traveler, food co-op co-founder, lawyer, 11-year Spenard resident, consumer, and a passionate "zero-waste" proponent, Jess craved a local-focused, community oriented, minimal-waste, neighborhood grocery.

 Jess is inspired by her son, family, friends, and neighbors to be part of something that enhances the community and gives back to the planet.
 Jess envisions Blue Market as your friendly neighborhood grocer for a one-stop ethical, sustainable, and convenient shopping experience.